Timly-Software-AG/HybiscusPdfReportRubyGem/README.md

-# AxTrack API Ruby Wrapper
+# Hybiscus API Ruby Wrapper

 This is the API Wrapper for the Hybiscus REST API